sdd/kiddo/AVAILABLE_CI_BENCHMARK_OPTIONS.md

     match_any:
       - src/kd_tree/leaf_strategies/**

+  - command: /benchmark extended
+    reason: Changes under `src/kd_tree/query/` can affect within/nearest-within query performance and should use the extended query-family benchmark suite.
+    match_any:
+      - src/kd_tree/query/**

   - command: /benchmark
     reason: Changes under `src/` or to `Cargo.toml` can affect core runtime performance and should use the basic benchmark suite.
     match_any: